imochii/CAJ_customQuiz/README.md

-// Cat Jones & Tyler Eisenmenger
+// C.J & T.E //

-# Custom Quiz
+## Custom Quiz Description

-Create your own quiz to test your knowledge!

-For this project, you will use C++ classes with Has-A (component) relationships.

-Note that the starter code for this project does not compile.
-You will need to start completing TODOs before the program will run.

-You may work individually or with a partner of your choosing.
+// ---------------------- //

+*

-## Setup
+## Languages Used
-Use this Guided Project template to create a new repository (see [GitHub-with-CLion](https://github.com/uvmcs2300f2023/GitHub-with-CLion) repo for directions).
-**Your repository must be named with the convention: Custom-Quiz-netid**, where netid is your UVM NetID username.
-* If you are collaborating, the format is Custom-Quiz-netid1-netid2.
-Have one partner create the repository and give the other partner access on GitHub: on the repository page, go to the Settings tab, choose Manage Access, and add the person with their GitHub username.

-Remember to commit and push frequently.
+// ---------------------- //
+* C++
+* CMake

+*

 ## Has-A Relationship
+// ---------------------- //
-Two classes in C++ have a Has-A relationship when at least one object of one class is a field of the other class.
+* Two classes in C++ have a Has-A relationship when at least one object of one class is a field of the other class.
-The class whose object is a field is called a *component* class.
+* The class whose object is a field is called a *component* class.

-For this project, you will complete the Quiz program which stores `Question` objects as components inside a `Quiz` class.
+* In this project, the Quiz program stores `Question` objects as components inside a `Quiz` class.

-* Note that this project has vectors of components, but it is possible to have a component be a single object.
+*

-### Question Class
+## Question Class
+// ---------------------- //
-Look through the `Question` header and .cpp files.
-Notice that a `Question` has a vector of `answer`s (where `answer` is a struct).
+* `Question` has a vector of `answer`s (where `answer` is a struct).

+*

-### Quiz Class
+## Quiz Class
-Look through the `Quiz` header and .cpp files.
-Complete the TODO comments in the header file and finish implementing the .cpp file.
+// ---------------------- //
-* Your constructor should use an initializer list like the `Question` default constructor does.
+* `Quiz` constructor uses an initializer list, like the `Question` default constructor does.
-* The `removeQuestion` methods should have similar functionality as the `Question` class `removeAnswer` methods.
+* `Quiz` `removeQuestion` methods have similar functionality as the `Question` class `removeAnswer` methods.
-* Note that the methods should be defined in the same order in the .cpp file as they are declared in the header file.
+* `Quiz` methods are defined in the same order in the .cpp file as they are declared in the header file.

-* Note that the two longer methods have been partially implemented for you.
+*

-### Main program
+## Main program
+// ---------------------- //
-The main program declares a `Quiz` object and makes a single call to `takeQuiz`.
+* The main program declares a `Quiz` object and makes a single call to `takeQuiz`.

-**Create your own quiz data file** and modify the `takeQuiz` method call so that the program runs your own custom quiz.
-* Your quiz should have at least five questions.
-* Your quiz questions should have at least two different numbers of answers and at least two different point values.
+*

-### Testing program
+## Testing program
+// ---------------------- //
-Create a `testing.cpp` file and put a `main` function in it that creates `Question` and `Quiz` objects and calls their methods (especially the methods not used in `takeQuiz`) to ensure that all the functionality works correctly.
+* `Main` function creates `Question` and `Quiz` objects and calls their methods to ensure that all the functionality works correctly.

-* Once you create `testing.cpp`, uncomment the line in `CMakeLists.txt` that will create an executable for the testing program.
-You will be able to choose between the main program and the testing program through the dropdown menu between the Build and Run buttons in CLion.
+*

-## Questions
+## Quiz Questions
-Answer the following prompts here in your `README.md` file:
-* Give three examples of classes that would make sense to implement with the Has-A relationship (e.g. Car has an Engine):
-  1. Class Has-A Quiz
-  2. Class Has-A Grade
-  3. Class Has-A Average
-* Describe in your own words the benefit(s) of the component relationship.
-It reduces program complexity and allows testing and collaboration between team members easier by splitting up and isolating different functions.
-It can also help reduce redundancy of our code by streamlining inheritance between different classes.
+// ---------------------- //
+  1. "Let's start you off easy...what comes at the end of a rainbow?"
+  2. "I am the rare case when today comes before yesterday.
+What am I?..."
+  3. "What's harder to catch the faster you run?..."
+  4. "Voiceless it cries, wingless flutters, toothless bites, mouthless mutters.
+What be I?..."
+  5. "What's the meaning of life?..."
+  6. "Now for a hard one: This thing all things devours...Birds, beasts, trees, flowers...Gnaws iron, bites steel...Grinds hard stones to meal...Slays king, ruins town...And beats     mountains down.
+What is it?..."

+*

 ## Quiz Answers
+// ---------------------- //
   1. b
   2. c
   3. d